bigbases/C4_Analysis/README.md

 ## Publication
 ```
-@inproceedings{you2026geo,
+@inproceedings{you2026data,
-  title={Geo-Personalization Bias in News Search: Analyzing Filter Bubbles in Search Engine Results with Multi-Perspective LLM Annotation},
+  title={From Data to Model in Bias: A Statistical Analysis of Political Bias in the C4 Corpus and Its Impact on LLMs},
-  author={You, Jaebeom and Hong, Seung-Kyu and Liu, Ling and Lee, Kisung and Kwon, Hyuk-Yoon},
+  author={You, Jaebeom and Lee, Jaewon and Lee, Sehun and Kwon, Hyuk-Yoon},
   booktitle={Proceedings of the Nineteenth ACM International Conference on Web Search and Data Mining},
-  pages={850--859},
+  pages={860--870},
   year={2026}
 }
 ```